revolist/revogrid-docs/blog/what-is-pivot.md

 That is what RevoGrid Pivot is designed for.

 Try the [RevoGrid Pivot demo](/demo/pivot) to see how pivot analytics can work inside a web app.

+Continue with a runnable large-dataset implementation for [React](/blog/react-pivot-table-large-datasets), [Vue](/blog/vue-pivot-table-large-datasets), [Angular](/blog/angular-pivot-table-large-datasets), or [JavaScript/TypeScript](/blog/javascript-pivot-table-large-datasets).
+React teams evaluating the commercial package can also review the [React Pivot Table Component](/pivot/react-pivot-table) page.

 ## The Short Version